abhinand5/tamil-llama/README.md

 ## Contact

-For any queries regarding the codebase or research, please reach out to Abhinand Balachandran at abhinandb.ml@gmail.com.
+If you have any questions about the codebase or research, please contact Abhinand Balachandran at abhinandb.ml@gmail.com.